dfinity/ic-observability-stack/doc/scrape-configs.md

 ## `scrape_configs`

-A dictionary, currently composed of only the `ic_nodes` key at the moment.
+A dictionary, currently composed of the `ic_nodes` element.

 ## `ic_nodes`